kuhree/www/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-%23FE5196?logo=conventionalcommits&logoColor=white&style=for-the-badge)](https://conventionalcommits.org)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg?style=for-the-badge)](http://commitizen.github.io/cz-cli/)

-AstroPaper is a minimal, responsive, accessible and SEO-friendly Astro blog theme.
-This theme is designed and crafted based on [my personal blog](https://satnaing.dev/blog).

 This theme follows best practices and provides accessibility out of the box.
 Light and dark mode are supported by default.
 Moreover, additional color schemes can also be configured.

-This theme is self-documented \_ which means articles/posts in this theme can also be considered as documentations.
-Read [the blog posts](https://astro-paper.pages.dev/posts/) or check [the README Documentation Section](#-documentation) for more info.

 ## 🔥 Features